ZhgChg.Li

 case .changed:

-//Actual calculation method varies depending on the animation type
+// Calculation varies depending on animation type

 let translation = sender.translation(in: interactiveView)